AbukDuot/Initial-software_BridgeHer/README.md

 Database	PostgreSQL (Render or Supabase)

-Environment Variables	Managed securely in hosting dashboard
+Environment Variables	Managed securely in the hosting dashboard

 ## Deployment Steps